In everyone’s life comes the point when one understands the importance of authenticity and self-acceptance.

 At that point, I had no idea about our silver sister community, but within moments of opening my account, they all swooped in and took me under their wings.

 Silver sisters kept me going during that first year of growing out my grey.
 The love and support is like nothing else on earth; this is truly a magical community that I feel very blessed to be a part of!

 My journey has been nothing short of amazing.
 My personal growth has been equally as brilliant as my hair growth.

 I am learning a deeper love for myself and for the ageing woman that I am becoming.

 I hope that our younger sisters will see that it’s not only acceptable to allow your hair to turn grey, but it is also absolutely beautiful.

 And to keep inspiring women of my age to embrace it and make society see us!

 Jennifer’s Hair Care Routine

-Gray hair transition stories have been an inspiration for so many ladies out there going gray as they give us hope and encouragement to stick on our own journey.
-Hope you find Jennifer’s story inspiring…
+Gray hair transition stories have inspired many ladies going gray as they give hope and encouragement to stick on our journey.
+I hope you find Jennifer’s story inspiring.